New England Emigrant Aid Company: Reaction

 The success of the endeavor prompted other aid assistance companies to form back East, in New York and Ohio, with new companies such as the Worcester County Emigrant Aid Society.

 Impact

 The company was directly responsible for creating the Kansas towns of Lawrence and Manhattan, and it played a key role in founding Topeka and Osawatomie.
-Lawrence was named after the Company secretary, Amos Adams Lawrence.
+Lawrence was named after the company secretary, Amos Adams Lawrence.
 Multiple politicians were found in the emigrants who left for Kansas, such as Daniel Read Anthony, Charles L. Robinson, Samuel C. Pomeroy, and Martin F. Conway, who would later be Kansas's first US Representative.

 The exact number of people who left for Kansas is unknown.
 James Rawley puts the numbers somewhere around 2000, about a third of whom returned home, but the Kansas Historical Society puts the number at around 900 for those who left for Kansas in 1855 alone.

-The Company's mission was ultimately successful, and Kansas entered the United States as a free state in 1861.